sassoftware/viya4-ark/pre_install_report/README.md

 The tool calculates the aggregate Memory and aggregate vCPUs of your cluster.
 The aggregate Memory is the sum of the Memory capacity on all the active and running nodes.
 The aggregate CPU is calculated similarly.

-There will be some percentage of Memory on each node in the cluster that is allocated for This calculated aggregate Memory must equal or exceed a percentage(85%) of required aggregate Memory.
-The calculated
+There will be some percentage of Memory on each node in the cluster that is consumed by the OS, Kubelet and such and therefore not be available for SAS Viya.
+This tool assumes that 85% of the calculated aggregate Memory is available for SAS Viya, and the memory sizes in the report reflect this.

-aggregate number of vCPUs must equal or exceed the required aggregate number of vCPUs for your deployment offering.
-The
+The calculated aggregate number of vCPUs must equal or exceed the required aggregate number of vCPUs for your deployment offering.
-requirements per offering are detailed in the _Hardware and Resource Requirements_ section of the SAS Viya Operations
+The requirements per offering are detailed in the _Hardware and Resource Requirements_ section of the SAS Viya Operations document.
-document.
 The required Memory and vCPUs sizes depend on the instance type used for the node.

 Your required aggregates must be specified in the following file
 <tool-download-dir>/viya4-ark/pre_install_report/viya_deployment_settings.ini, example: